-To grasp the disrespect and abuse of women in England before they had the right to vote in 1928, go to NetFlix to watch, Suffragette.
+To grasp the disrespect and abuse of women in England before they had the right to vote in 1928, arrange to watch the movie, Suffragette.

 Nelly McClung and other Canadian suffragette’s helped access women’s right to vote.
 The right to vote was granted in 1916 in British Columbia, Alberta, Saskatchewan, Manitoba.
 It was granted in 1917 in Ontario, in 1918 in Nova Scotia, in 1919 in New Brunswick, in 1922 in Prince Edward Island, and in 1940 in Quebec.